parapluu/encore/README.md

     $ encorec my_file.enc

-or, if you you are calling C from your code, by using:

-    $ encorec -clang my_file.enc

 Then, you can run the executable, as usual, through

    ./my_file

-Alternatively, you can use a .enc-file as a script by adding `#! /usr/bin/env encorec -run` as its FIRST line.
+Alternatively, you can use a .enc-file as a script by adding `#! /usr/bin/env encorec --run` as its FIRST line.
 After you made the file executable:

     $ chmod u+x my_file.enc